Get

 Make the New Scratching Post Attractive to Your Cat

 Once you have your new scratching post, it’s time to make it your cat’s new favorite place!
-Sprinkle it with catnip, spray a pheromone spray like Feliway on it, and place a few of your cat’s toys on it.
+Sprinkle it with catnip, spray a pheromone spray like Feliway on it, and place a few of your cat’s toys or treats on it.
 Encourage your cat to come over and investigate.
 When they do, offer them treats and plenty of praise.

 2. Making the Couch a Less Desirable Place to Scratch